chinamike65/hugo-tuolesi/content/book6/book6en.md

 Then visualize the happiness that sentient beings have, and may they obtain these happiness, may they be healthy, obtain wealth, live a long life, and obtain food and clothing.

-These are the four immeasurable minds, and that's what the Fa-rectification says.
+These are the four immeasurable minds, and that's what the Dharma-rectification says.

 Dharma is for people to be free from suffering and gain happiness.
 After understanding the merits of the four immeasurable minds, and having tasted the true flavor of Dharma, their body and mind will feel very comfortable.

-At this time, she will think that all sentient beings are mothers who have great kindness to herself.
+At this time, you will think that all sentient beings are mothers who have great kindness to oneself.
 If she is scolded, she will not be angry, because she knows that it is the troubles of sentient beings that make her angry.

 Just imagine, if our dearest and most beloved mother goes crazy and beats and scolds us, we will not be angry.